Faithlife/NestEmbedder/README.md

 Now you're ready to add the v6 Nest assemblies.
 You can choose to add them to `SearchLogic` directly, or you can create a new `SearchLogic.Nest6` project.
 If you do the `SearchLogic.Nest6` project, you can also install `Faithlife.NestEmbedder` into that project to isolate the v6 assemblies as well.

+The end result: you have a `SearchLogic` project that can search on either Elasticsearch v5 (via `SearchLogic.Nest5`) or Elasticsearch v6 (via a direct v6 Nest reference, or via `SearchLogic.Nest6`).

 # How it works

 There are three parts to isolating Nest assemblies: